FinnJakobR/CustomTimer.js/README.md

    timer.convertIn(event)

-    timer.convertIn("Seconds"); // will convert the State in seconds timer.convertIn("Miuntes"); // will convert the State in Minutes timer.convertIn("Days"); // will convert the State in Days
+    timer.convertIn("Seconds"); // will convert the State in seconds timer.convertIn("Minutes"); // will convert the State in Minutes timer.convertIn("Days"); // will convert the State in Days
    ```